 Program Description

-The program provides a spectrum of opportunities for women to achieve economic self-sufficiency by tapping into their existing talents and building employment and marketable skills to eventually secure a job or consider micro-enterprise/small business possibilities.
+The program provides a spectrum of opportunities for women to achieve economic self-sufficiency by tapping into their existing talents and building employment and marketable skills to eventually secure a job or consider consulting, micro-enterprise/small business possibilities.
 The Center also assists in the marketing and selling of products handcrafted by its program participants.
 Economic Development Projects are developed based on the needs of the participants.

 The Women's Intercultural Center also launches initiatives based on the needs of the respective communities we serve.
 Often times serving as the incubator for the program/project then transferring it over to the appropriate entity to manage.
-Current program(s) under this category include:
+Current program(s)/services under this category include:

-- Honeycomb Thrift Store: The store provides people the opportunity to recycle clothing, office equipment, furniture, electronics, small applications, housewares, books and more for our usage, to fundraise and to donate to the community based on their needs.
-The store is open Monday through Thursdays from 9 am to 3 pm.
-For more information on the store or to make a donation call 575-882-5556.
+• Thrift Store: The store provides people the opportunity to recycle clothing, office equipment, furniture, electronics, small applications, housewares, books, and more for our usage, to fundraise, and donate to individuals in need.
+The store is open Monday through Wednesday from 9:30 am to 4:30 pm by appointment ONLY.
+To make an appointment please call us at 575-882-5556.